Pride Fighting Championships: Pride Bushido

-The word BUSHIDO translates from the Japanese language as "the way of the warrior."
+PRIDE BUSHIDO were a series of PRIDE events with a special ruleset.
+The word BUSHIDO translates from the Japanese language as "the way of the warrior".
 More specifically, the term refers to the principals and moral code that developed among the samurai (military) class of Japan.
-Today, in the spirit of the samurai from Japan, PRIDE FC brings you the "way of the warrior" with its mixed martial arts event, BUSHIDO.
-Featuring a mixture of elite fighters as well as young up and coming talent, BUSHIDO presents the entire spectrum of weight classes, from lightweights to heavy weights.
-In addition, BUSHIDO provides flexibility for more experimental fight card formats, such as "team" competitions pitting country versus country, or fight team versus fight team.
-BUSHIDO also welcomes up and coming fighters, giving them an opportunity to prove themselves in BUSHIDO "Challenge Matches."
+BUSHIDO provided flexibility for more experimental fight card formats, such as "team" competitions pitting country versus country, or fight team versus fight team.
+BUSHIDO also gave an opportunity to up and coming fighters to prove themselves through matches with a special ruleset, known as "Challenge Matches."
 There were a few minor differences from main Pride events: